boxers-snowman/my-first-repo/README.md

 # My first repo on Github!

-## this is a repo made for users to learn how to initialize a repo in github
+## This is a repo made for users to learn how to initialize a repo in github
-- if your page looks similar to this then you are good!
+- If your page looks similar to this then you are good!

-## there are some main github commands that you will be using which are listed below
+## There are some main github commands that you will be using which are listed below

-to add files to the staging area in git you can do the follwing command
+To add files to the staging area in git you can do the follwing command

 `git add .` the dot at the end of add means that you want to stage all files in the working directory.
 You can stage specific files by typing their name intead of the dot.